ckaestne/seaibib/README.md

 > Overview of a system design (at Apple) that focuses on slicing and improving training data incrementally.
 The model building part is automated and the system focuses on the training and validation data, making it easy to add more data and labels (using semi-supervised learning ideas).
 Nice demonstration of the importance and effectiveness of slicing data for the evaluation (see above).

-See also paper in the [requirements section](https://github.com/ckaestne/seaibib#requirements-engineering) below.
+See also papers in the [requirements section](https://github.com/ckaestne/seaibib#requirements-engineering) below and the Slice Finder paper in the [debugging section](https://github.com/ckaestne/seaibib#debugging).

 ### (Model Invariants)